-Without remote access software, MSPs and IT professionals would need to be on-site with customers and clients in order to troubleshoot, diagnose issues, or make changes to workstations and machines.
+Without remote access software, MSPs, IT professionals and IT departments would need to be on-site with customers and clients in order to troubleshoot, diagnose issues, or make changes to workstations and machines.
 When work would need to be performed remotely, they would have to talk the customers through the task and hope that they were tech savvy to understand the job at hand.
 Worse still, there would be almost zero visibility into whether the problems had been resolved.
 Thank goodness we have remote access technology, eh?

 But what about when you need to remotely access more than one screen, viewing multiple monitors at the same time?
 With Windows 7 or newer operating systems, you can use Remote Desktop to view multiple monitors in a number of ways.
 Here’s what you need to know.